streamingfast/firehose-docs/content/operators/concepts/principles.md

 This avoids massive consistency issues, their retries, the incurred latency, and greatly simplifies the consuming code.

-Additionally, by adopting the flat-file and data stream abstractions we return to the Unix philosophy of writing programs that do one thing, do it well, and work together with other programs by handling streams of data as input and output.
+Additionally, by adopting the flat-file and data stream abstractions we adhere to the Unix philosophy of writing programs that do one thing, do it well, and work together with other programs by handling streams of data as input and output.